smaret/thindisk/README.md

   exponent.
 For a ring, set to `ring,int_ring,r1,r2`, where `int_ring` is the intensity between radii `r1` and `r2` (in arcsecs).
 - `width`: line width, in km/s.
-To set the linewidth to a fraction of the Keplerian velocity, use e.g. `0.1*vkep`
+To set the linewidth to a fraction of the Keplerian velocity, use e.g. `0.1*vkep`.
+Default: 0.1
-- `vlsr`: source systemic velocity in the LSR, in km/s
+- `vlsr`: source systemic velocity in the LSR, in km/s, Default: 0.
-- `name`: base name of the output FITS file
+- `name`: base name of the output FITS file, Default: output.fits.

 Usage
 -----